HorseMD/tf-flairbot/README.md

 After that, do the following:

-Place a copy of the contents of `./generated/out/website` wherever you want to host the website (I like to use my Dropbox's 'Public' folder).
+1. Place a copy of the contents of `./generated/out/website` wherever you want to host the website (I like to use my Dropbox's 'Public' folder).

-You'll then need to minify the CSS in `./generated/out/spritesheet.css` (as Reddit limits how big this can be) and add it to your subreddit's CSS.
-Note: because there are *so many hats* (about a thousand) you may have issues with your subreddit's CSS being too large.
-In this case, try minifying the entire stylesheet for your subreddit.
-If this fails, bug me and I'll make a fix.
+2. You should then copy the contents of `./generated/out/spritesheet/spritesheet.css` into your subreddit's stylesheet.

-You'll also want to prepend the hat CSS with something like this:
+3. After that, you'll want to prepend the CSS with something like this:

 ```css
 .flair {